tencentyun/intlcloud-documents/product/存储/对象存储 4.0/API文档/API 文档(6.28)/Bucket接口/PutBucket_en.md

 ## Description
-Put Bucket request is used to create a Bucket under specified account.
+PUT Bucket request is used to create a Bucket under specified account.
 The API does not support anonymous requests.
 To create a Bucket, you should use a request authenticated by Authorization signature.
 By creating the Bucket, you become the bucket owner.

 ## Request